Understanding MBAM compliance state and error status

 mstsc.exe /admin /v:<IP address of device>

-I trust you found valuable insights in this blog post about dealing with MBAM Frequent Report Errors.
+I trust you found valuable insights in this blog post in dealing with Understanding MBAM compliance state and error status.
 If any queries arise, kindly share in the comments section.